NelsonKhor/SecureTransactionHistoryApp/README.md

 - Secure access with biometric authentication.
 - View detailed transaction history.
 - Smooth navigation with Expo Router.
-- Optimized for development and testing on mobile devices.

 # Tech Stack